This section includes information about the:

 The Department will update identified priority areas and publish timelines for applications for new priority areas on it’s website in February of each year.

 Assessment of Priority Areas within Australia for 2021-22

 In 2017 the Commonwealth Department of Health implemented revised arrangements for the administration of the ROHPG scheme with a commitment to review the Scheme before 30 June 2021.

-The Department is undertaking a review of the ROHPG Scheme with particular focus on the impact of changes implemented in 2017, including funding arrangements.
-The review will also examine the effectiveness of the Scheme in meeting its objectives to:
+In August 2020 the Department contracted Healthcare Management Advisors Pty Ltd (HMA) to conduct a review of the ROHPG Scheme with particular focus on the impact of changes implemented in 2017.
+The review also examined the effectiveness of the Scheme in meeting its objectives to:

 - improve health outcomes for cancer patients;

 - ensure adequate and equitable access to radiation oncology services for Australian cancer patients;